robotframework/QuickStartGuide/QuickStart.rst

 =======================

-Robot Framework offers a simple API for creating test libraries using either Python or Java, and the remote interface allows using also other programming languages. `Robot Framework User Guide`_ contains detailed description about the library API.
+Robot Framework offers a simple API for creating test libraries using either Python or Java, and the remote library interface allows using also other programming languages. `Robot Framework User Guide`_ contains detailed description about the library API.

 As an example, we can take a look at `LoginLibrary` test library used in this demo.
 The library is located at `<lib/LoginLibrary.py>`_, and its source code